AnnaMittelholz/mars-mag-2021/README.md

 ## Summary

-This notebook simulates a frequency domain EM experiment in which we have a current-dipole inside of a resistive casing.
-We plot the fields and fluxes and compute electric field-data on the surface and in a borehole.
+This notebook simulates and inverts 3 component magnetic field data collected over a block in a halfspace.
+We assume there is no inducing field and that the block is remanently magnetized.

 ## Contents